HaroldMurcia/LDMRS-PTU_LAAS/README.md

 ```
 % python sickScan.py -45 5 0 0.1
 ```
-Then follow the steps, adding a name for the ouput file and a description of the experiment.
-When it finished, a .txt file must be automatically generated with the indicated name + the date
+Then follow the steps, adding a name for the ouput file (+ enter) and a description of the experiment ( + enter).
+When it finished, a .txt file must be automatically generated with the indicated name + the date in the folder .../data/raw.

 ## offline tools
 * Converting the raw data